chris-short/chrisshort.net/content/cfp/devops-is-not-a-war.md

 * Humans resist change
     * Either you're a learning organization or you're losing to one
-* We inherrently value success
+* We inherently value success
     * You can't learn from mistakes if you never make them
 * Different isn't always bad
     * We all agree cars are better than horses and buggies